landfill-eforms/landfill-db-tools/README.md

 # landfill-tools
-A collections of internally developed tools used during the development of the Landfill e-Forms project.
+A collection of internally developed tools used in the development of the Landfill e-Forms project.